The people who build

 of laid-off workers still unable to find new work

-GDC survey respondents
+GDC survey respondents, 2026

 0+

-entire studios closed or dissolved since 2022
+game studios permanently closed or dissolved since 2022

-Since 2022, over 45,000 jobs have been eliminated across the gaming industry.
-In 2024 alone -- the worst year on record -- more workers were laid off than in 2022 and 2023 combined.
+Since 2022, over 47,000 jobs have been eliminated across the gaming industry.
+In 2024, the worst year on record, more workers were laid off than in 2022 and 2023 combined.

 According to the GDC State of the Industry 2026 survey, 1 in 3 US game workers has been laid off in the past two years.
 Nearly half of those are still unable to find new work.

 These are artists, engineers, writers, and designers.
-Many of them are racing against time -- trying to find income while keeping their families fed, housed, and hopeful.
+Many of them are racing against time, trying to find income while keeping their families fed, housed, and hopeful.
 Some are not making it.

 Within each statistic are scores of intimate miniature apocalypses: someone's livelihood, maybe their dream job or first break in this competitive industry, dashed against the wall.